New Moto Mod goes after the Nintendo Switch

 A portable charger, it'll give your Moto Z battery 8 hours more juice in 15 minutes.

-Moto also showed off a handful of concept designs that we may one day see, like a
+Moto also showed off a handful of concept designs that we may one day see:

 - Photo printer

-- Add ons that makes the phone into a kind of Lego Mindstorms trobot
+- Add ons that transform the phone into a kind of Lego Mindstorms robot

 - Mod that lets you add multiple SIM cards